LLM Fundamentals

 Context Window

-The amount of text an LLM can "see" at once.
-Measured in tokens (roughly 0.75 words).
+The amount of text an LLM can "see" at once, measured in tokens (roughly 0.75 English words per token).

 Token

-Why it matters: API pricing is per token.
+API pricing is per token.
 Context limits are in tokens.
+You will hear the word a lot.

 Temperature